 - 1.1 To approve a range of schemes and initiatives to be funded from the 2018/19 New Homes Bonus allocation. - 1.2 The Leader announced the proposals at the Council meeting on 28 February 2018.
-As these form part of the budget but have not to date been considered by the Overview & Scrutiny Committee they being considered in order that the Committee's comments may be reported to the Executive on 4 April and thereby allow the projects to commence in April 2018. - 1.3 To update Members on the progress of 2017/18 New Homes Bonus schemes announced at February 2017 Council meeting and approved by Members at the March 2017 Executive.
+As these formed part of the budget they have been considered by the Overview & Scrutiny Committee and their comments are incorporated into this report. - 1.3 To update Members on the progress of 2017/18 New Homes Bonus schemes announced at February 2017 Council meeting and approved by Members at the March 2017 Executive.